Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_data/data_wiring.md

 It operates in 3 modes, that can be switched between by using a [Hammer](tools), with default one being the [Transceiver Mode].

 # debugger2
 In the [Transmitter] mode, the **Debugger** will transmit a test package when provided a redstone signal.
-In the [Receiver] mode, the The [Transceiver] combines functions of both.
+In the [Receiver] mode, the  [Transceiver] combines functions of both.

 # wireless1
 **Wireless** data transfer is an extension over the **Wired** one.